marshal363/btc-insurance-company-daap/@docs/backend-new/oracle/oracle-integration-development-plan.md

 **Phase 3 Progress Notes (Updated: August 2024):**

-The first three tasks of Phase 3 have been successfully completed:
+All core implementation tasks for Phase 3 are now complete.

 1. **BI-301 (Environment Variable Setup):** Implemented the `getBackendSignerKey` function in `convex/blockchainIntegration.ts` to securely retrieve the Stacks private key from environment variables.
 This function includes error handling for missing configuration.